secrethash/r8/README.md

 # R8: Reviews, Ratings and Recomendations

-Laravel has always being missing a package like this, that supports dynamic rating with multiple Rating Types (ex.
+Laravel has always been missing a package like this, that supports dynamic rating with multiple Rating Types (ex.
 Like in Amazon or any ecommerce platform, Quality Rating, Customer Service Experience Ratings, etc.) with Integrated Reviews and Recomend Functionality.

 The main Ideology behind this package is to make it easily adaptable for everyone for everyone's use case.